Generalizing Correspondence Analysis for Applications in Machine Learning: Learning Principal Functions from Data

 and $\frac{1}{n}\bF_n(\bx_n)^\top\bG_n(\by_n) = \mathbf{\Lambda}$ is the diagonal matrix with the estimated square roots of the PICs.
 It should be emphasized that in the implementation and subsequent experiments, we estimate the whitening matrices $\bA$ and $\bB$ on the training set alone, and use these estimates for test sets.
 For clarity, we summarize this whitening process in Appendix~\ref{appendix::algo}.

-Having investigated the theoretical properties of the PICs in Section~\ref{sec:pics} and designed the pipeline for estimating the principal functions via deep neural networks in this section, we are now ready to explore how the PICs and the principal functions can be used in learning problems.
+Having investigated the theoretical properties of the PICs in Section~\ref{sec:deep_ca} and designed the pipeline for estimating the principal functions via deep neural networks in this section, we are now ready to explore how the generalized CA, via PICs and the principal functions, can be used in learning problems.